okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-in-to-spa-embedded-widget/main/react/intro.md

  4. [Connect the routes](#connect-the-routes): Connect your routes to the appropriate components.
  5. When you are done integrating the Sign-In Widget to your React app, [start your app](#start-your-app) to test your creation.
 Sign in with an [existing user from your Okta org](/docs/guides/quickstart/cli/main/#add-a-user-using-the-admin-console).

-See [Run the sample React app](#run-the-sample-react-app) for an example of a simple embedded authentication React app that uses the Okta SIW and libraries.
+See [Run the sample React app](#run-the-sample-react-app) for an example of a simple embedded authentication React app that uses the Okta Sign-In Widget and libraries.